-The Master of Business Administration program is administered through the School of Business and is designed to prepare the student for administrative positions in business, government, and other organizations.
+The Master of Business Administration program (accredited by the American Assembly of Collegiate Schools of Business, AACSB) is administered through the School of Business and is designed to prepare the student for administrative positions in business, government, and other organizations.
 The program of study leading to the M.B.A. degree consists of a prescribed pattern of graduate courses based on a common core of subjects which examines the functions of the executive and the environment of the administrator.
 Beyond this core, the student may choose to study in some depth any of a number of particular fields of business administration and economics.

-The Master of Education and the Education Specialist degrees are offered by the School of Education.
+The Master of Education and the Education Specialist degrees (accredited by the National Council for the Accreditation of Teacher Education, NCATE) are offered by the School of Education.
 Current graduate programs in education are designed primarily for elementary and secondary teachers, guidance counselors, and school administrators.